codeceptjs/CodeceptJS/.github/CONTRIBUTING.md

 different environments.
 Here's short summary of what are differences between separate services

-#### TravisCI
-Travis CI uses runs tests against Node 8 and Node 9.
-In total it uses 8 jobs to build each helper against both Node versions.
-For every job it runs unit tests first, then  `ApiDataFactory` and `REST` tests present in `test/rest` directory.
-Finally if those pass we run specific helper tests found in `test/helper` directory.
-It doesn't run acceptance tests.
-Config is present in `.travis.yml` file.

 #### CircleCI
 Here we use CodeceptJS docker image to build and execute tests inside it.
 We start with building Docker container based on Dockerfile present in main project